-US 183 has a rich history of review and study.
+US 183 has a history of thorough review and comprehensive study.
 With the 183 South Project under construction, major mobility improvements on US 183 are one step closer to being a reality.

 US 183 from US 290 to SH 71 is one of Austin's most important arterials.
 Constructed in the mid 1960s, the four lane divided highway has seen only minor upgrades.
 As the primary route to and from Austin-Bergstrom International Airport and points beyond, it now attracts more than 60,000 cars and trucks a day and experiences significant congestion during peak travel times.